vektor-inc/vk-blocks/readme.txt

 == Changelog ==

+= 1.91.2 =
+[ Bug fix ] Fix checkbox misalignment in the admin panel.

 = 1.91.1 =
-[ Bug fix ] Adjusted translation file loading to comply with changes in WordPress 6.7.
+[ Bug fix ] Avoiding translation errors in WordPress 6.7

 = 1.91.0 =
 [ Specification change ] Adjusted translation file loading to comply with changes in WordPress 6.7.